Background: The Business of Water

 The next piece of this puzzle is connectivity.
 Connecting your sensors to the internet will allow you to monitor and control your entire system of meters, sensors, and actuators remotely.
 There is a range of connectivity options in the Internet of Things.
 Still, a Low Power Wide Area Network (LPWAN) is the best choice for monitoring a large system of individual sensors optimized for cost and battery life.

 Within LPWAN, there are several options, including NB-IoT, LTE-M, LoRA, and Nanosatellites.
-Again, the best choice will depend on the specific use case.
+Again, the best choice will depend on the specific Applications.

 Lastly, you will need a well-designed mobile or web application that enables people to interact with the system in an intuitive and useful way.
 Whether you want to automate billing or allow residents to check their water consumption from their phones, the interface brings powerful insights.
 It is invaluable for the control of your smart water meter system.